JeffCohen/website/blog/context.md

 ---

 In 1978, psychologist Lev Vygotsky introduced the notion of the _Zone of Proximal Development_, sometimes referred to as learning adjacency.
-It's a key idea that's especially apparent when working with junior and senior developers alike: our brain can't learn anything without making connections to what we already know.
-Learning something new always happens in the context of what we know so far.
+It's a key idea that's especially apparent when working with junior: the brain can only learn by making connections to what it already knows.
+Learning something always happens in the context of what is known so far.

-This means that in order to learn a new concept, technique, or skill, it must be reachable from the knowledge we already have.
-And this gap must be very small.
+In order for someone to learn a new concept, technique, or skill, it must be reachable from the knowledge they already have.
+And the gap between the tip of their current knowledge and the new knowledge they wish to attain must be very small.

 <p class="text-center"><img class="img-fluid m-3" src="https://www.simplypsychology.org/ZPD.gif?escpb=184-21&ezimgfmt=rs:555x416/rscb21/ng:webp/ngcb21" style="width: 400px"></p>